0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 Yes, the foundation nodes had been turned off.

-### Will there be any Foundation nodes in the future?
+### Will there be any foundation nodes in the future?

 No, there won't be any Foundation nodes in the future.